 An independent valuation of the hospital's property, plant and equipment was performed by the VGV on 30 June 2019.
 The valuation, which complies with Australian Valuation Standards, was determined by reference to the amount for which assets could be exchanged between knowledgeable willing parties in an arm's length transaction.
-The managerial assessment performed at 30 June 2022 indicated an overall:
+As an independent valuation was not undertaken on 30 June 2023, a managerial assessment was performed at 30 June 2023, which indicated an overall:

-- decrease in fair value of land of 3.1% (\$1.4 million) - increase in fair value of buildings of 5.8% (\$8.4 million)
+- decrease in fair value of land of 8.0% (\$3.6 million) - increase in fair value of buildings of 11.1% (\$17.4 million)

-As the cumulative movement was less than 10% for land and buildings since the last revaluation a managerial revaluation adjustment was not required as at 30 June 2022.
+As the cumulative movement was less than 10% for land since the last revaluation, a managerial revaluation adjustment was not required as at 30 June 2023.